isabella-helliwell/Challenge_6/README.md

           print("-----------------------------")

-        Next i will check again to make sure there are cities stored in the city-data list by counting the length of the list:
+        Next i will check again to make sure there are cities stored in the city-data list by counting the length of the array:
           # to check there are data stored in the city data
             len(city_data)